 Join free daily organised walks or self guide – or do a mix of both

-- We offer harder high level hikes and also easier moderate walks daily
+- We offer easier moderate walks and harder high level hikes daily

-- Highlights include Monte Perdido & the Ordesa National Park, the Pic du Midi & the Valle de Tena itself
+- Highlights include Monte Perdido & the Ordesa National Park, & the Pic du Midi d’Ossau

 Walking in the Pyrenees on a Collett's holiday